If we fill our lives with things, and again with things

 Yet don’t forget, as well, to give yourself to extravagant slowness: the best food, the best fun and the best faith are never fast-paced affairs.
 Let the slow times roll!

 ©Ken Sehested @ prayerandpolitiks.org.
-With lines dapting a poem (author unknown) and by quotes from professional baseball player and philosopher Satchel Page.
+Adapting an anonymous prayer with added lines by professional baseball player and philosopher Satchel Page.